Connor Walsh (character): Relationship

 In season 6, Connor and Oliver had a threesome with a man called Ravi.
 When Oliver told Connor that he knows maybe were Laurel is, (because Frank told him) Connor says "I'm your husband.
 You can say anything to me and I can take it because we're married and I don't wanna divorce yet even though I'm really angry right now."
-Then, Oliver says that "I knew you would tell Annalise" Then Connor says "No, I wouldn't," and Oliver answers to that " I don't know if I believe that" and Connor says then "You don't trust me that's what you are saying.
+Then, Oliver says that "I knew you would tell Annalise" Then Connor says "No, I wouldn't," and Oliver answers to that "I don't know if I believe that" and Connor says then "You don't trust me that's what you are saying.
 After everything we been through together.
-I'm your husband who loves you more than enything in the world, you don't trust me."
+I'm your husband who loves you more than anything in the world, you don't trust me."
 When Connor was arrested for killing Asher, he could take a deal and he wouldn't go to jail.
 Oliver tries to get Connor to take the deal.
 Connor eventually takes a deal for five years in prison and immunity for Oliver, only to later learn that Michaela and Laurel got deals for probation.
 Connor subsequently expresses remorse for his life of lying and deceit and after Laurel reveals their perjury on the stand, Connor decides to go to prison and stop lying.
 Connor files for divorce from Oliver, feeling that he is only causing Oliver harm and turning him into a bad person.
 As he is arrested following Annalise's exoneration, Connor hands his wedding ring over to Oliver, who refuses to accept the divorce.
 Connor's last words to his husband are to thank Oliver for showing him how to truly love someone.

-In the flash-forwards in the series finale, its shown that Connor and Oliver's relationship ultimately did survive and they didn't get divorced.
+In the flash-forwards in the series finale, its shown that Connor and Oliver's relationship ultimately did survive and they did not get divorced.
 Connor and Oliver are seen attending Annalise's funeral together years later, waving at Laurel, who identifies them as old friends to her now-adult son Christopher Castillo.